SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ### Supporting reuse

 Since this UI will later be used together with other widgets to provide a more complete user interface, some actions will need to occur when a list item is clicked.
 However, we cannot know beforehand what all these possible actions will be everywhere that it will be reused.
 The best solution therefore is to place this responsibility on the reuser of the widget.
 Every time this UI is reused as a widget, it will be configured by the reuser.
-To allow this, we add a configuration method named `whenSelectedItemChanged:` :
+To allow this, we add a configuration method named `whenSelectionChangedDo:` as follows:

 ```
 WidgetClassListPresenter >> whenSelectionChangedDo: aBlock